fratzinger/feathers-pinia/docs/guide/model-classes.md

     // You must call `super` very first to instantiate the BaseModel super(data, options)

-    const constructor = this.constructor as ModelStatic<BaseModel>
+    const constructor = this.constructor as ModelConstructor<BaseModel>
     const { store, instanceDefaults, setupInstance } = constructor

     // Assign the default values again, because you can override this class's defaults inside this class's `constructor`.